LucDuponcheelAtGitHub/PSBP/README.md

 The `unsafe` keyword is used because the definitions above do not type check without them.
 Lean cannot prove that `fibonacci` and `factorial` can be used in a safe way.
 Note that they are program specifications.
 They need to be materialized before they can be used.
 Much in the same way, specifications of effects are descriptions of side-effects.
 They need to be materialized to perform side effects.

-Compare this with a painting of something going wrong.
-It is safe to hang the painting on your wall.
-Nothing will wrong will happen.
+It is instructive to compare this with a painting of something going wrong.
+It is safe to hang the painting on your
+wall.
+Nothing will go wrong.

 ### `parallelFibonacci`